edu-minetest/nickname/README.md

 Get or set the nickname.

-Only You can specify the player_name if you have the `server` privilege
+Only You can specify the player_name if you have the `server` privilege.
+If the value is "?", which means show the `player_name`'s nickname.

 ### `/nickname_color[ color[, player_name]]`

 Get or set the nickname's color.

-Only You can specify the player_name if you have the `server` privilege
+Only You can specify the player_name if you have the `server` privilege.
+If the value is "?", which means show the `player_name`'s nickname color.

 ### `/nickname_bgcolor[ color[, player_name]]`

 Get or set the nickname's background color.

-Only You can specify the player_name if you have the `server` privilege
+Only You can specify the player_name if you have the `server` privilege.
+If the value is "?", which means show the `player_name`'s nickname bgcolor.

 ## Color